zjtheilen/qa-saucedemo-portfolio/bugs/BUG-001-login-error-message.md

 Date: 2025-12-17

 Title:
-Login error message is unclear and unprofessional for invalid credential scenarios
+Unclear error message when user is locked out

 Description:
-• When user enters invlaid credentials on login, the application displays a vague/unprofessional error message.
-This message does not cleary indicate whether username/password/both are incorrect, and uses informal language that might confuse or frustrate users.
+• When locked-out user tries to login, the application displays a vague/unprofessional error message.

 Environment:
+• Browser: Chrome
-• Browser
+• Saucedemo web app

 Preconditions:
 • User is on login page